rwatson462/underworlds-info/src/content/blog/embergard-what-we-know-so-far.md

 * Objectives are now called `Treasure` tokens
 * `Critical successes` are just normal successes now, but if the dice roll is a success overall they trigger Crit abilities
 * Fighters have a `Bounty` printed on their card instead of a flat single glory
-* `Focus` core action: Discard any number of cards in your hand, draw that many cards plus another one
+* `Focus` core action: Discard any number of cards in your hand, draw that many cards plus another power card
 * New Critical effects
   * `Overrun`: After an attack, Push the attacker 1 hex into the hex the defender was in
   * `Stand Fast`: The attack has -1 damage and the target cannot be driven back
+* Upgrades now have a cost printed on their cards - they don't all cost 1 glory now
+* It looks like glory isn't "spent", but rather you can't have upgrades on your fighter with costs adding up to more than your glory total.
+Upgrades are removed from fighters when they're killed
+* `Brutal` keyword - support symbols do not count as successes in defence rolls
+* `Grapple` keyword - Push a target 1 hex instead of driving back
+* `Flanked` and `Surrounded` keywords - the new names for single and double supports
+* `Melee` and `Ranged` attacks - symbols next to attack actions show what type of attack it is, presumably Melee attacks will mostly be ranged 1

 ## Re-released warbands